cosmos/cosmos-sdk/ibc.md

 }
 ```

-We have yet to define the format for the payload, so for now it's just arbitrary bytes.
+We have yet to define the format for the payload, so, for now, it's just arbitrary bytes.

 ### IBCPacketPostTx